Douglas County Conservation District

 The district sells a variety of products such as:

 Grass Seed - We can customize a mix for your specific soils, needs, etc.

-Seedling Trees - The district is able to sell seedling trees to owners of 2 or more acres of land.
+Seedling Trees - The district is able to sell seedling trees to all landowners.
+No minimum on land size to purchase trees.

 Growing Aids - Polymer, Fertilizer tablets, and Weed Barrier are sold through the district.

 Mosquito Larvicide - We have granules and dunks for larvicide available for any size of standing water.

 Gopher Traps - These traps are used without poison bait.

 No-till Seed Drill Rental - Douglas County landowners can rent our no-till seed drill.
 Must have a 40 plus horsepower tractor to use drill.

 The Douglas County Conservation District are the sponsors along with Douglas County of 22 flood control dams throughout the county.
 The watershed project was developed for three general purposes: to prevent damage from erosion, floodwater, and sediment; to further the conservation, developments, utilization, and disposal of water; and to further the conservation and proper utilization of land.
 The district has an ongoing program to maintain, and keep these 22 dams in working order.
 All of the dams within this project have a recorded easement which allows the district and Douglas County access to the dams at anytime to conduct inspections and make any necessary repairs.
 If you have any questions, or if you think that you have one of these flood control dams on your property, please call us at 303-218-2622 or email us.